AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 cancer to grow.
 If found, these receptors may be targeted using endocrine therapy.Estrogen – plays a role in ovary, uterus, and breast development.
 Progesterone – plays a role in menstrual cycle and pregnancy.

-In hormone receptor-positive (HR+) or hormone-sensitive breast cancer, IHC ¿nds estrogen receptors (ER+), progesterone hormone receptors (PR+), or both (ER+/ PR+).
+In hormone receptor-positive (HR+) or hormone-sensitive breast cancer, IHC estrogen receptors (ER+), progesterone hormone receptors (PR+), or both (ER+/ PR+).
 Most breast cancers are ER+/PR+ or ER+/PR-.